cmu-sei/iides/examples/example2.md

 - **`Industry subsector`**:
  Professional, Scientific, and Technical Services (*54.1*) &mdash; The Professional, Scientific, and Technical Services sector comprises establishments that specialize in performing professional, scientific, and technical activities for others.
 These activities require a high degree of expertise and training.
 The establishments in this sector specialize according to expertise and provide these services to clients in a variety of industries and, in some cases, to households.
 - **`Business`**:
- Pluribus International Corporation is a defense and intelligence contractor providing analysis, intelligence, and security services to various U.S. government agencies.
+ Data Solutions Inc. is a defense and intelligence contractor providing analysis, intelligence, and security services to various U.S. government agencies.
 - **`Incident role`**:
  Other (*O*) &mdash; Other role not described by this vocabulary.

 ## Detection

-Reality Winner was caught after the NSA identified that a classified document published by The Intercept had been printed, revealing traceable metadata.
-Investigators used printer tracking dots to determine the document's print date and reviewed access logs, finding that only six individuals, including Winner, had accessed it.
-Further evidence included her email communication with The Intercept and her confession when confronted by the FBI.
+Emily Cabello was caught after the intelligence agency identified that a classified document published by The Journal had been printed, revealing traceable metadata.
+Investigators used printer tracking dots to determine the document's print date and reviewed access logs, finding that only six individuals, including Cabello, had accessed it.
+Further evidence included her email communication with The Journal and her confession when confronted by the FBI.

 - **`Id`**:
  detection--7f05c15a-84b2-489d-a3dc-0e3c78d9cbc8
 - **`First detected`**:
- 2017-04-23T18:25:43.511Z
+ 2003-04-23T18:25:43.511Z
 - **`Who detected`**:
    - Law Enforcement (*LE*) &mdash; Law enforcement discovered the insider's illegal activity (e.g., police noticed that the insider was gaining access to the company after hours)
 - **`Detected method`**: